Cuauhtlatoatzin/open-source-gis/README.md

 | 1/3 arc second  | 10 meters            | DEM from topo                    |
 | 1/9 arc second  | 3.4 meters           | Newer DEM from LIDAR             |

-### General Sources
+### Elevation Maps

 * [1 meter Digital Elevation Models (DEMs) - USGS National Map 3DEP Downloadable Data Collection](https://catalog.data.gov/dataset/usgs-national-elevation-dataset-ned-1-meter-downloadable-data-collection-from-the-national-map-) &mdash; This is a tiled collection of the 3D Elevation Program (3DEP) and is one meter resolution.
 * [GMTED2010](https://www.usgs.gov/land-resources/eros/coastal-changes-and-impacts/gmted2010?qt-science_support_page_related_con=0#qt-science_support_page_related_con) &mdash; The USGS and the National Geospatial-Intelligence Agency (NGA) have collaborated on the development of a notably enhanced global elevation model called the Global Multi-resolution Terrain Elevation Data (GMTED2010), which has replaced GTOPO30 as the elevation dataset of choice for global and continental scale applications.
 * [USGS EROS Archive - Digital Elevation - Global Multi-resolution Terrain Elevation Data 2010 (GMTED2010)](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-digital-elevation-global-multi-resolution-terrain-elevation?qt-science_center_objects=0#qt-science_center_objects) &mdash; The Global Multi-resolution Terrain Elevation Data 2010 (GMTED2010) provides a new level of detail in global topographic data.
 The GMTED2010 product suite contains seven new raster elevation products for each of the 30-, 15-, and 7.5-arc-second spatial resolutions and incorporates the current best available global elevation data.
-* [GMRT](https://www.gmrt.org/about/index.php) &mdash; The Global Multi-Resolution Topography (GMRT) Synthesis is maintained as a multi-resolution gridded global Digital Elevation Model (DEM) that includes cleaned processed ship-based multibeam sonar data at their full spatial resolution (~100m in the deep sea).
+* [Ryan, W.B.F., S.M.
+Carbotte, J.O.
+Coplan, S. O'Hara, A. Melkonian, R. Arko, R.A.
+Weissel, V. Ferrini, A. Goodwillie, F. Nitsche, J. Bonczkowski, and R. Zemsky (2009), Global Multi-Resolution Topography synthesis, Geochem.
+Geophys.
+Geosyst., 10, Q03014, doi:10.1029/2008GC002332.](https://www.gmrt.org/about/index.php) &mdash; The Global Multi-Resolution Topography (GMRT) Synthesis is maintained as a multi-resolution gridded global Digital Elevation Model (DEM) that includes cleaned processed ship-based multibeam sonar data at their full spatial resolution (~100m in the deep sea).
 * [GMRTMapTool](https://www.gmrt.org/GMRTMapTool/) &mdash; This lets you view the data.
 * [Earthdata](https://earthdata.nasa.gov/) &mdash; NASA promotes the full and open sharing of all its data to research and applications communities, private industry, academia, and the general public.
 In order to meet the needs of these different communities, NASA’s Earth Observing System Data and Information System (EOSDIS) has provided various ways to discover, access, and use the data.
 * [Earthdata Data Recipes](https://earthdata.nasa.gov/learn/data-recipes) &mdash; Data recipes are tutorials or step-by-step instructions that have been developed by the Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs) staff or EOSDIS systems engineers to help users learn how to discover, access, subset, visualize and use our data, information, tools and services.
 These recipes cover many different data products across the Earth science disciplines and different processing languages/software.